-Students who are not in class by 8:10 a.m. are considered tardy and must report directly to the office.
+Students who are not in class by 9:05 a.m. are considered tardy and must report directly to the office.
 A student discovered on school grounds who has not signed in at the office will also be considered tardy.
-A student who is repeatedly tardy may be considered truant and may be subject to additional consequences.
+A student who is repeatedly tardy may be considered truant.